emacs-eask/cli/docs/content/en/Getting-Started/Commands-and-options.md

 # 🚩 Execution

-Commands allow you execute on top of Eask core.
+Commands allow you to execute on top of the Eask core.

-Basically, this allow you to do anything you want!
+Basically, this allows you to do anything you want!

 ## 🔍 eask load